kamran502/Getting_and_Cleaning_Data_Project/README.md

 - run_analysis.R, this is a R programming script that performs cleansing and staging of data and then performs analysis on data.
 - CodeBook.md, it describes the work that is being performed to achieve the goal.
 - averages_data.txt, this is an output file generated after running the R script.

 - Dataset, folder the includes all of the required data sets for this assignment.
+  THIS FOLDER IS NOT BEGING INCLUDED BECAUSE OF THE SIZE.
+DATA CAN ALSO BE DOWNLOADED FROM ABOVE URL.